agrawal-rohit/grimoire/README.md

 - :memo: **Issue Templates**: Predefined templates for Bug Reports and Feature Requests that help maintain a consistent structure for issues.
 - :shield: **Security**: SAST with [Dependabot](https://github.com/dependabot) for automated security checks to identify and fix security vulnerabilities early in the development process.
 - :test_tube: **Testing**: Unit testing setup with [Jest](https://github.com/jestjs/jest) for thorough testing of your code to catch and fix bugs before they reach production.
+- :art: **Tailwind CSS Support**: Optional integration with [Tailwind CSS](https://tailwindcss.com/) for React libraries, providing a utility-first CSS framework that can be composed to build any design, directly in your markup.

 ## Getting Started